LevelUpMarketers/sp-directory/README.md

 ## Features
 - Guided admin experience with tabbed navigation for adding and editing directory listings.
 - Placeholder-driven data model that demonstrates how to capture addresses, contact information, marketing preferences, and service details.
-- Communications workspace prepared for email and SMS templates with live previews and token insertion helpers.
-- Log management tools that surface generated content history, scheduled events, and outbound communication archives.
+- Log management tools that surface generated content history for quick auditing and cleanup.
 - Gutenberg block and shortcode for rendering directory listings on the front end.

 ## Installation